tensorforce/tensorforce/README.rst

 Please note that we have not implemented any lab specific algorithms yet, and these instructions just explain connectivity in case someone wants to get started there.
 Please check out the todos in environments/deepmind_lab.py to see what's necessary if you are interested in implementing algorithms, or get in touch.

+Note: We are in the process of a major rewrite to have a compatible state/action interface between gym/universe, lab and other types of environments, should be completed by end May.

 Create and use agents
 ---------------------